Dash1704/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

 ### Strong Communicator

 With a policing background interacting with all types of people from all walks of life, very often in stressful situations.
 I learned to adapt my language and behaviours to the needs of individuals while treating everyone with respect.
 I have already proven capable of adjusting the language I've used in software development.
 When delivering a presentation on my final project at Makers, I understood the audience had a combination of people from technical and non-technical backgrounds, and so I delivered my topic in a way so all could understand.